rigazilla/infinispan-vector/README.md

 An example of similarity search with Infinispan is then provided.

 #### ispn_sentences_demo.ipynb
 Based on _all-MiniLM-L12-v2_ model.
-It maps a bunch sentences an runs some similarity search
+It maps a bunch of sentences and runs some similarity search